sravyakota20/ECS134A_Proj3/README.md

 * [CPU building basics: ALU](https://www.youtube.com/watch?v=9Cgd9FvWTlc&list=PLzTuuMapW9aAXbf9Ku9zIUj4JODzsnduM&index=4&ab_channel=Ajax)
 * [CPU building basics: FLAG](https://www.youtube.com/watch?v=-tujFuPL7Ms&list=PLzTuuMapW9aAXbf9Ku9zIUj4JODzsnduM&index=5&ab_channel=Ajax)
 * [Logism Tutorial (Needed help with building tunnels)](https://www.youtube.com/watch?v=cMz7wyY_PxE&ab_channel=BarryBrown)
-* (https://stackoverflow.com/questions/78335771/how-can-i-implement-the-overflow-flag-in-logisim-without-having-access-to-the-se?utm)  Used the link to understand the ALU (ALU was the most important and confusing part for me and my partner,  we had to go through so many videos and article and even use AI to understand it and do it, ity was tricky but we were able to pull it off.)
+* (https://stackoverflow.com/questions/78335771/how-can-i-implement-the-overflow-flag-in-logisim-without-having-access-to-the-se?utm)  Used the link to understand the ALU (ALU was the most important and confusing part for me and my partner,  we had to go through so many videos and article and even use AI to understand it and do it, it was tricky but we were able to pull it off.)

 * After failing to understand the purpose of tunnels this video made me understand that (https://www.youtube.com/watch?v=FDL2cpinIEE)
 * this really helped me in building the circuit but I changed things in the given circuit accordingly maybe found a better way to build it and stuff like that (https://hackaday.io/project/131983/logs?sort=oldest&utm_)